Jimut123/code-backup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 All program (backups) done by me till date.
-There are many other contributors too.
+There are many other contributors too in AUTHORS section.
 Contains all the program done in Java in ISC board and [St. Xavier's College, Kolkata](http://sxccal.edu).
+Which means, that this is a stash of naive programs and codes.
+Probably contains COURSERA solutions in the python section for some of the courses.

 Contains programs of every semester!